Memories of Memorial Day

 image_print

-In those days, we used to give away the kittens to good homes.
+We used to give away the kittens, in those days, to a good home.
 That’s not highly recommended these days (or even recommended at all), but it was the tradition back in the ’60s in small-town America.
 Memorial Day brought lots of folks to our neighborhood, so it was a perfect day to find new homes for the kittens.
 People would walk by and ooh and aaah.
 We’d have four or five to give away and invariably they’d find very happy families to go to.
-That part of Memorial Day made me sort of sad, but mostly I remember how proud we were to show off our adorable bundles to the passers-by.
+That part of Memorial Day made me sort of sad, but mostly I remember how proud we were to show off our adorable bundles to the passersby.

 Why were so many people passing by our house?
 Because we were lucky enough to LIVE on the parade route!
 Oh, joy of joys!
 We had ring-side seats, on the curb, right in front of our house.
 We could “save” our spots by putting a blanket down by the curb and we could play on the lawn until we heard the bands coming down the street.
 How convenient for my mom, too.
 She could stay in the kitchen and clean up breakfast, or get some ironing done right until parade time.
 No having to pack the brood in the car, drive, park, and then walk to the parade.
 We were in parade central.